 I write to these inquirers and encourage them to learn how to screen potential home-mates by reading Sharing Housing, A Guidebook for Finding and Keeping Good Housemates.
 If they can’t afford it, I suggest that they ask their local library to get a copy.
 I offer the Compatibility Assessment to help in conducting the interview process.

-It’s something, but not enough.
-There’s more that can be done.
-There’s more that should be done.
+However, it’s something, but not enough.
+There’s more that can be done and should be done.
 The housing crisis for seniors is going to get worse.

 Why can’t we have a government that is kind to its people?